 For dinosaur fans who also need a calm place to sleep, this room combines earthy tones with just enough dino fun.
 Like sage green and sand-colored bedding, dinosaur art above each bed, and a few dino toys displayed like a little museum.

-The layout stays simple, with two twin beds in an L-shape or side by side and a low cube shelf shared between them.
+The layout is simple, with two twin beds in an L-shape or side by side and a low cube shelf shared between them.

 The rug is a neutral pattern so the toys and bedding can carry the dinosaur theme without the room feeling too busy.